 Figure S4.
 Olfactory bulbs in Merychippus.
 Endocasts of two specimens of Merychippus.
 Left-right diameter of each specimen about 25 cm.
-(A) Merchippus isonesus (FMNH PM 59208 = AMNH FAM 71150), 232 ml with typical olfactory bulbs.
-(B) Merychippus seversus (LACM 368 = FMNH 26032), 282 ml with enlarged olfactory bulbs, probably resulting from removal of too much bone anteriorly, either naturally or by a preparator.
+(A) Merchippus isonesus (AMNH FM 71150 = FMNH PM 59208), 232 ml with typical olfactory bulbs.
+(B) Merychippus seversus (LACM (CIT) 2929), 282 ml with enlarged olfactory bulbs, probably resulting from removal of too much bone anteriorly, either naturally or by a preparator.

 Acritohippus isonesus (“Atavahippus”)

-Labeled “Atavahippus” in the FMNH catalogue that I used (FMNH PM 59208), Radinsky had evidently copied it from AMNH FAM 71150.
+Labeled “Atavahippus” in the FMNH catalogue that I used (FMNH PM 59208), Radinsky had evidently copied it from AMNH FM 71150.
 Unable to locate it in McKenna & Bell (1997), I queried Dr. Susan Bell.
 She explained, “the name 'Atavahippus' appears in an unpublished manuscript by Morris Skinner and was applied by him to the endocast in our collection.
 Because the name was never published, it is not valid -- that is why it does not appear in McKenna & Bell.
 You should … identify the endocast as belonging to Merychippus isonesus”.
 In 1995, Merychippus isonesus was given its own genus, Acritohippus (Kelly, 1995).
 It is from the West Sand Quarry, Lower Snake Creek, Nebraska.
-It may still be described as Atavahippus in the FMNH catalogue.